digitaltrails/FlickrSync/README.md

 FlickrSync
 ==========

+It seems there is already a program called FlickrSync in the M$ Windows realm.
+I guess I will need to come up with a new name at some point.

 A python script to mirror flicker images and metadata.
 A second script to create a standalone HTML slideshow from the mirror browseable via file:///